More info

 • Distributors are interested but can’t articulate why American consumers would choose you

-• Initial sales are strong but repeat purchases or word-of-mouth don't materialize
+• Initial sales are strong but repeat purchases don’t materialize

 • You’re competing against established US brands with strong market position